Infineon/cli-optiga-trust-x/README.md

 Usuage : Key tools / Key generation

-Trust X engine uses the -in parameter to pass input to the key generation/usage function.
+OPTIGA™ Trust X engine uses the -in parameter to pass input to the key generation/usage function.

 Following is the input format: